WebDevJL/journal/docs/posts/2021-08-20-how-to-prepare-tomato-seeds.md

 ---
-title: How to prepare tomatoe seeds after a harvest
+title: How to prepare tomato seeds after a harvest
 description: "So I can plant new seedlings next year :smile:"
 date: 2021-08-21
 isDraft: true